docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 It uses a variety of advanced techniques to harden container isolation, but without impacting developer productivity.
 It is available with [Docker Desktop 4.13.0 or later](../../release-notes.md).

 These techniques include:
 - Running all containers unprivileged through the Linux user-namespace, even those launched with the `--privileged` flag.
+This makes it harder for malicious container workloads to escape the container and infect the Docker Desktop VM and host.
-- Restricting containers from modifying Docker Desktop VM files or settings.
+- Ensuring Docker Desktop VM immutability (e.g., its internal settings can't be modified by containers or users).
 - Vetting some critical system calls to prevent container escapes, and partially virtualizing portions of `/proc` and `/sys` inside the container for further isolation.
-- Preventing console access to the Docker Desktop VM.
+- Preventing user console access to the Docker Desktop VM.

 When Enhanced Container Isolation is enabled, these mechanisms are applied automatically and with minimal functional or performance impact to developers.
 Developers continue to use Docker Desktop as usual, but the containers they launch are more strongly isolated.

-Enhanced Container Isolation ensures stronger container isolation and also locks in any security configurations that have been created, for instance through [Registry Access Management policies](../registry-access-management.md) or with [Settings Management](../settings-management/index.md).
+Enhanced Container Isolation ensures stronger container isolation and also locks in any security configurations that have been created by IT admins, for instance through [Registry Access Management policies](../registry-access-management.md) or with [Settings Management](../settings-management/index.md).

 >**Note**
 >